 Before I get into the differences of the Forerunner 45 and 245, here’s what they have in common.

-- Everyday fitness stats: steps, heart rate, stress, sleep, menstrual tracking.
+- Everyday fitness stats: steps, heart rate, stress, sleep.

 - “Fancier” training stats: VO2 max (aerobic performance capacity), Body Battery (energy levels based on heart rate variability, stress, and activity).